kaizen-ai/kaizenflow/documentation/general/code_style.md

 ## Solution

-- Install the package in whatever way you want (`conda`, `pip`, install from source) on top of your `p1_develop` conda environment
+- Install the package in whatever way you want (`conda`, `pip`, install from source) on top of your `develop` conda environment
   - If you don't know how to install, file a bug for Sergey and we can help

-- You should document how you install the package so that anyone who runs the notebook can install the package on top of `p1_develop` in the same way
+- You should document how you install the package so that anyone who runs the notebook can install the package on top of `develop` in the same way

 - Once the code is reviewed and promoted to a lib / unit tested, the conda recipe is updated as part of the PR
-  - The team needs to update their `p1_develop` package to pick up the dependencies
+  - The team needs to update their `develop` package to pick up the dependencies

 - This applies to both code and notebooks